Sharing Excess Warehouse App

 Receiving and distributing around 30k pounds of food from 9AM to 11AM everyday, Food Sourcing Associates are some of the busiest employees at Sharing Excess.
 In this fast and chaotic process, the real frustrations lied in working with the data.

-Sharing Excess app (or SE app) is the company's main workspace platform, and also the main tool that workers use to record data of the food collecting and distributing processes.
+Sharing Excess app (or SE app) is the main tool that workers use to record data of the food collecting and distributing processes.
+However, the app failed to perform the most basic functions.

 ⇒ They put all these numbers into "Notes" field